Toward Green and Smart Manufacturing

 Stability Directed Planning against Uncertainties

-This collaborative work with Dr. Morita at Takachiho University proposes a new framework for a stability-based decision making process in planning and scheduling, including builining a mathematical model and the development of efficient/high-speed methods with considering practical applications.
-The term "stability" refers to the higher predictability of a released plan/schedule and also signifies the robustness of the plan/schedule against internal and external uncertainties.
-In the past few years we have focused on the application of our idea to capacity requirement planning (CRP) in industry, and proposed a robust CRP method that we believe can generate a stable load plan against dynamic changes in a manufacturing environment.
+This collaborative work with Dr. Morita at Osaka Metropolitan University proposes a new framework for a stability-based decision-making process in planning and scheduling, including developing a mathematical model and efficient/high-speed methods while considering practical applications.
+The term "stability" refers to the higher predictability of a released plan or schedule and also signifies the robustness of the plan or schedule against internal and external uncertainties.
+In recent years, we have concentrated on applying our concept to capacity requirement planning (CRP) within the industry and have proposed a robust CRP method that aims to produce a stable load plan against dynamic changes in manufacturing environments environment.

 • Robust CRP model and method